hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/access-control.md

 ### Agent Account

-Agent Account is created for the PRISM Agent to authenticate itself to the Vault service.
+Agent Account is created for the Cloud Agent to authenticate itself to the Vault service.
 AppRole authentication method is used for this account.

 The account with the limited access to configure the Vault service with the following permissions: